The genuine WinRAR.exe file is a software component of WinRAR by Alexander Roshal.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the WinRAR.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: WinRAR.exe is located in a subfolder of "C:\Program Files" (e.g. C:\Program Files\WinRAR\).
+Description: WinRAR.exe is not essential for the Windows OS and causes relatively few problems.
+WinRAR.exe is located in a subfolder of "C:\Program Files" (e.g. C:\Program Files\WinRAR\).

-The program has a visible window.
-There is no file information.
-File WinRAR.exe is not a Windows system file.
-Therefore the technical security rating is 25% dangerous, however also read the users reviews.
+The file is not a Windows system file.
+Therefore the technical security rating is 24% dangerous; however you should also read the user reviews.